Categories:

 As the world seeks to recover from the impact of the global COVID-19 pandemic, many health experts look to vaccines for hope.
 As of February 2021, the Pfizer and the AstraZeneca vaccines have been approved for use in Australia, and ten vaccines have been approved worldwide.

-A new survey by The CareSide, a leading home health care provider in Australia, looked into this issue further.
+A new survey by The CareSide, a leading home healthcare provider in Australia, looked into this issue further.
 The data for this report was collected in December 2020, before any vaccines were approved in the country.

 Summary of Findings

 The survey polled a sample of 1,122 Australians.
-The respondents were categorized by age: 74% were 18-39 years old, 20% were 40-64 years old, and 6% were 65 or older.
+The respondents were categorised by age: 74% were 18-39 years old, 20% were 40-64 years old, and 6% were 65 or older.

 According to the findings, an overwhelming majority of Australians plan to get vaccinated against COVID-19.
 Overall, 69% of respondents said they anticipate receiving a vaccine once one is approved and available.